 So what is the Moss Stitch?
-The Moss stitch is a very straightforward stitch requiring only the two basic techniques, the knit and purl.
-Like the Seed stitch, the Moss Stitch begins by simply alternating knit and purl stitches.
+It is a very straightforward stitch requiring only the two basic techniques, the knit and purl.
+Like the Seed Stitch, it begins by simply alternating knit and purl stitches.

 This is continued for the entirety of the first two rows, however, on starting the third row you inverse the order – purling then knitting for two rows.
 And repeat.

 Instructions for the Moss Stitch

 Cast on the required number of EVEN stitches for your project, begin row 1 by knitting one stitch followed by purling one stitch and continue until you have finished the first row.
 Now reverse the fabric and repeat – start by knitting one, then purling one until you have completed row 2.